ndragotta123/Motogp-Java/README.md

 # Motogp-Java

-My first Java project with Motogp and sports bike specifications.
+My first Java project was re-coding part of the OOP Motogp Python project into Java.

 The Superclass is Racing Bike, with the additional classes inheriting from it.